BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_14.md

 |**Lanturn**       |15 |
 |**Relicanth**     |10 |

 Emerge at the other dive spot.
-You can find a hidden *PokeSnax* as well as *TM82 Dragon Tail* and an *Exp.
+You can find a hidden *PokéSnax* as well as *TM82 Dragon Tail* and an *Exp.
 Candy XL*.
 Make your way back to the previous dive spot.
 Next, go up and right to head to Celestinine Mountain 2F and make your way to the large body of water.
 Dive down at the crescent-shaped spot.

 To the right, you'll find the *Snowy Mountain Field Readout*.
 Up and to the right you'll find a *Water Stone*.
 Emerge at the dive spot in the upper right side.
 Up here you'll find the *PULSE Readout 2*.
 Oh dear.